 - assistance with recruiting volunteers and long-term fundraising

-7 schemes will be set up across the seven districts of North Yorkshire: Hambleton, Harrogate, Ryedale, Scarborough, Craven, Selby and Richmondshire.
-Communities in these areas will be eligible (if there is more interest in some districts than others, this is subject to change).
+7 schemes were set up across the seven districts of North Yorkshire: Hambleton, Harrogate, Ryedale, Scarborough, Craven, Selby and Richmondshire.

 Keep up to date with the project by visiting the Good Neighbours blog here!